Jonathan Huberdeau Game Preview: Flames vs. Sabres

 Huberdeau Season Stats Insights in 2022-23

-- In 15 of 79 games last season, he scored a goal -- but he had no games with multiple goals.
+- He had a goal in 15 games last season through 79 games played, but did not have multiple goals in any of those games.

-- Huberdeau had an assist in 32 games last season out of 79 games played, including multiple assists seven times.
+- Huberdeau had an assist in 32 of 79 games last season, with multiple assists in seven of them.

-- The implied probability is 57.1% that he goes over his points over/under based on the odds.
+- Huberdeau's implied probability to go over his point total is 57.1% based on the odds.

-- There is a 42.6% chance of Huberdeau having more than 0.5 assists, based on the moneyline odds.
+- Huberdeau has an implied probability of 42.6% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.